Ayitaka/nginx-security.txt/README.md

 ```

 ### Add to server section of each domain conf file:
-* Add this at the end of the section
+* Add this at the end of each server section
 ---

 ```